Exercises after hip replacement

 Start Early for Your Best Hip Replacement Recovery

 Delaying your rehabilitation will lead to poor habits.
 Your body is great at figuring out how to compensate.
-So if you develop a poor walking pattern it will be very difficult to correct this later on.
+So if you develop a poor walking pattern it will be difficult to correct this later on.